yohanaff/yohanaff/README.md

   <h3> Hello world, I'm Yohana! :robot:</h3>
   <p>
-    Backend developer from Brazil with experience in Java, JavaScript, and web technologies.
+    Backend developer from Brazil with experience in Java, TypeScript, and web technologies.
 Passionate about creating a positive impact through technology 🌟
   </p>

   _________________